Human factors in diving equipment design: Dive lights

 Dive lights may be needed to compensate for insufficient natural illumination or to restore colour.
-They may be carried in several ways depending on the purpose.
+They may be carried in several ways depending on their purpose.
 Head mount lights are used by divers who need to use both hands for other purposes.
-With a head mount there is a greater risk of dazzling other divers in the vicinity, as the lights move with the diver's head, and this arrangement is more appropriate for divers who work or explore alone.
+With a head mount there is a greater risk of dazzling other divers in the vicinity, as the lights move with the diver's head.
+As such, this arrangement is more appropriate for divers who work or explore alone.
 Helmet mounts are appropriate for illuminating work which is monitored via a helmet-mounted closed circuit video camera.
-A wide beam allows good illumination of the field of vision of diver and video camera.

-Hand-held lights are directable by the diver independently of the direction the diver is facing and do not require any special mounting equipment, but occupy a hand, and are at risk of being dropped unless clipped on.
+Hand-held lights can be directed by the diver independently of the direction the diver is facing and do not require any special mounting equipment.
+However, they occupy a hand and are at risk of being dropped unless they are clipped on.
 They are most suitable for incidental lighting, and where precise direction is useful.
-Beam width and intensity preference depends on the application.
-High intensity, narrow beam lights are useful when the water is very clear, as they provide illumination at a greater distance for the same power output, which is useful for navigation and exploration.
-A wider beam may be more useful in low visibility and for work, where the diver needs to use a wider field of vision.

-Glove or Goodman handle mount allows precise direction and other use of the hand, but not always both at the same time.
-Canister lights allow the light head to be held in optional ways, and the cable prevents the light from falling far if dropped, and can be looped over the neck to suspend the light to illuminate close-up work, but is an additional encumbrance.
+Glove or Goodman handle mount allows precise direction and allows the hand to perform some other tasks.
+Canister lights allow the light head to be held in either hand, on a Goodman handle, or looed over the neck to free both hands, and the cable prevents the light from falling far if dropped.
 It is possible and fairly common to carry more than one of these options.
 Where light is important for safety, the diver will carry backup lights.

-There are also special purpose light mounts, such as video and camera modelling lights, which must illuminate where the lens points, DPV headlights, internal and external bell lights, and ROV lights, which can be used to illuminate a work site to help the diver.